fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 | Axe of Kalah | 1d12   | 18   | +4   |      | 1d20 at 50'        |
 | Firesword    | 1d12   | 17   | +2   | +1   |                    |

 Note the special properties on the Axe of Kalah: it does more damage when you throw it (1d20 at 50'), and it comes back to you automatically.
-The Boomerang (1d12 at 50'. +2 AV, -1 AC) comes in a pack of #10, but *doesn't come back when you throw it*.
+The Boomerang (1d12 at 50'. +2 AV, -1 AC) that you'll also pick up in the Armory comes in a pack of #10, but *doesn't come back when you throw it*.
 I don't make this stuff up, folks, I just write the walkthroughs.

 On the way out you'll get jumped by a nasty group of guards.
 Make sure you've used Dragon Stones to replenish Power before you cross the pit room again; you'll use a lot of magic in this fight.

-Exit the bridge to the S. You probably need a recharge, so use the well in the Mystic Wood to jump back to the Underworld and bathe in the recharge pool.
-You'll have to fight off the Pikemen again (or submit to the customs inspection and pay a variable fee that's likely to be $2000 or more).
+You probably need a recharge, so exit the bridge to the S and use the well in the Mystic Wood to jump back to the Underworld and bathe in the recharge pool.
+You'll have to deal with the Customs Inspection again, but oh well.

 ### The Most Boring City in the World (Lansk)